BESSER-PEARL/template/guidelines.md

-# GitHub Best Practices Template
+# Template for BESSER-PEARL Organization Repositories

 The following indications assume that you have admin or owner permissions in the project.